Florida Commission on Ethics: 1999-2020

 On August 24, 2000, the commission held that Leon County commissioner Bill Proctor should pay civil penalties, for violating the Full and Public Disclosure of Financial Interests sections of the Florida Constitution.

-In 2004, Alachua County commissioner Cynthia M. Chestnut was found guilty of an ethics violation by the commission after she took free tickets to an event from a developer.
+In 2004, Alachua County commissioner Cynthia Chestnut was found guilty of an ethics violation by the commission after she took free tickets to an event from a developer.

 Professor Donald Menzel wrote in 2012 that the commission is often regarded as toothless, because in part it is unable to sanction violators, but rather can only make suggestions to the presiding authority.

 On January 23, 2015, the commission determined that member of the Florida House of Representatives H. Marlene O'Toole failed to disclose a voting conflict when she voted on the Florida's 2013 budget.
 On March 11, 2015, the Florida House of Representatives held that O'Toole would not receive punishment for the nondisclosure.

 In January 2019, the commission found probable cause that mayor of Tallahassee Andrew Gillum violated Florida ethics laws when he accepted gifts during out-of-town excursions with lobbyists and vendors, and failed to report them.